lanl-future-campaign/c2-sdc22/README.md

 Here, each '#'-labeled line shows the location of a particular data block on one of the 5 kinetic drives that stores our data.
 Each row is a tuple of 3 elements.
 The first element is the index of the drive.
 0 refers to the first drive which is /dev/nvme1n1.
 4 refers to the last drive which is /dev/nvme5n1.
 The second element is the offset of the block on the drive.
 The last element is the size of the block, which is always 1MB due to c2's RAID-alignment control.

-Because our dataset is 168MB in size, this output should contain exactly 168 lines of block locations with each pointing to 1MB of data.
+Because our dataset is 168MB in size, this output should contain exactly 168 lines of data locations.
+Each points to a 1MB segment of our dataset.
+In the next step, we will use this location data to inform our 5 kinetic drives to perform in-drive operations.

 # Reference